hawier-dev/imgmanip/README.md

+Image manipulation tool written in python.

-Image manipulation tool written in python in which you can select a large number of photos and perform a lot of different operations on them.
+Image manipulation tool in which you can select a large number of photos and perform a lot of different operations on them.
 ---